vanhoangkha/Networking-fundamentals/Day20_DTP_VTP.md

 # 19. DTP / VTP (Not in Syllabus)

-DTP (Dynamic Trunking Protocol)
+DTP (Dynamic Trunking Giao thức)

-- Protocol that allows SWITCHES to negotiate the status of their SWITCHPORTS, without manual configuration, to be:
+- Giao thức that allows SWITCHES to negotiate the status of their SWITCHPORTS, without manual Cấu hình, to be:
-    - ACCESS PORTS
+    - Access PORTS
-    - TRUNK PORTS
+    - Trunk PORTS

-- DTP is ENABLED by default on all Cisco SWITCH interfaces
+- DTP is ENABLED by Mặc định on all Cisco Switch interfaces

 We’ve been manually configuring SWITCHPORTS using :

-- “switchport mode access”
+- “switchport mode Access”
-- “switchport mode trunk”
+- “switchport mode Trunk”

 ```
 💡 'show interfaces <interface-id> switchport' will show you a switchport’s settings.
 ```
-For security purposes, **manual configuration** is recommended.
+For Bảo mật purposes, **manual Cấu hình** is recommended.
 DTP should be disabled on ALL SWITCHPORTS

 ![image](https://github.com/psaumur/CCNA/assets/106411237/bf716a33-8e11-4c09-bb0b-336ba48ef26d)

 DYNAMIC DESIRABLE:

-- This MODE will actively try to form a TRUNK with other Cisco SWITCHES.
+- This MODE will actively try to form a Trunk with other Cisco SWITCHES.
-- Will form a TRUNK if connected to another SWITCHPORT in the following modes:
+- Will form a Trunk if connected to another SWITCHPORT in the following modes:
-    - “switchport mode trunk”
+    - “switchport mode Trunk”
     - “switchport mode dynamic desirable”
     - “switchport mode dynamic auto”

-HOWEVER … if the other interface is set to “static access” (ACCESS mode), it will NOT form a TRUNK, it will be an ACCESS PORT
+HOWEVER … if the other Giao diện is set to “static Access” (Access mode), it will NOT form a Trunk, it will be an Access Cổng

 DYNAMIC AUTO:

-- This MODE will NOT actively try to form a TRUNK with other Cisco SWITCHES
+- This MODE will NOT actively try to form a Trunk with other Cisco SWITCHES
-- Will form a TRUNK if connected SWTICH is actively trying to form a TRUNK.
+- Will form a Trunk if connected SWTICH is actively trying to form a Trunk.
-- It will form a TRUNK with a SWITCHPORT in the following modes:
+- It will form a Trunk with a SWITCHPORT in the following modes:
-    - “switchport mode trunk”
+    - “switchport mode Trunk”
     - “switchport mode dynamic desirable”

-TRUNK to ACCESS connection will operate in a **Mismatched Mode**.
+Trunk to Access connection will operate in a **Mismatched Mode**.

-This configuration does NOT work and SHOULD result in an error.
+This Cấu hình does NOT work and SHOULD result in an error.
 Traffic will NOT work.

-TABLE SHOWING THE DIFFERENT MODES AND COMPATIBILITY IN FORMING A TRUNK
+TABLE SHOWING THE DIFFERENT MODES AND COMPATIBILITY IN FORMING A Trunk

 ![image](https://github.com/psaumur/CCNA/assets/106411237/93d5e4f4-cb24-4d3f-ba62-fd002581cfbb)

 ---

-DTP will NOT form a TRUNK with:
+DTP will NOT form a Trunk with:

-a ROUTER
+a Router

 a PC

 etcetera …

-The SWITCHPORT will be in ACCESS Mode only!
+The SWITCHPORT will be in Access Mode only!

 OLD SWITCHES:

-- “switchport mode dynamic desirable”  = Default administrative mode.
+- “switchport mode dynamic desirable”  = Mặc định Quản trị mode.

 NEWER SWITCHES:

-- “switchport mode dynamic auto” = Default administrative mode.
+- “switchport mode dynamic auto” = Mặc định Quản trị mode.

-HOW TO DISABLE DTP NEGOTIATION ON AN INTERFACE:
+Cách Vô hiệu hóa DTP NEGOTIATION ON AN Giao diện:

 - “switchport nonegotiate”
-- “switchport mode access”
+- “switchport mode Access”

-It is a security recommendation to disable DTP on all SWITCHPORTS and manually configure them as ACCESS or TRUNK ports.
+It is a Bảo mật recommendation to Vô hiệu hóa DTP on all SWITCHPORTS and manually configure them as Access or Trunk ports.

 ---

-ENCAPSULATION:
+Đóng gói:

 SWITCHES that support both:

 - 802.1Q
 - ISL

-TRUNK encapsulation can use DTP to negotiate the encapsulation they will use.
+Trunk Đóng gói can use DTP to negotiate the Đóng gói they will use.

-- Negotiation is Enabled by default
+- Negotiation is Enabled by Mặc định

 ```
 💡 'switchport trunk encapsulation negotiate'